utopia-foss/utopia/README.md

 For more information on how to use the command line interface, see the [information for users](#how-to-run-a-model) below and the [documentation](#utopia-documentation).

+#### 5 — Make sure everything works
+_This step is optional, but recommended._

+To make sure that Utopia works as expected on your machine, [build and carry out all tests](#testing).

 ### Utopia via Docker
-[Docker](https://www.docker.com/) is a free OS-level virtualization software.
+[Docker](docker) is a free OS-level virtualization software.
 It allows to run any application in a closed environment container.

 If you do not intend to develop models with Utopia, the Utopia docker image is a way to _run_ Utopia models and evaluate them without having to go through the installation procedure.

-The image and instructions on how to create a container from it can be found on the [`ccees/utopia` docker hub page](https://hub.docker.com/r/ccees/utopia).
+The image and instructions on how to create a container from it can be found on the [`ccees/utopia` docker hub page](Utopia-docker).